MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/discovering-features.md

 # Discovering and acquiring features

-The sections in this article outline different ways of finding feature packages in the Mixed Reality Feature Tool.
+The sections in this article outline how to find feature packages in the Mixed Reality Feature Tool.
 Refer to the screenshot below if you need a reference for a given section:

 ![Discovering features](images/FeatureToolDiscovery.png)